 —Bosley Crother, The New York Times

 October continues a series of movies under the theme of “Changing Times.”
-As we stated similarly about our September movie, Charade (Donen, 1963) is worth watching for the cinematography and musical score alone.
+As we stated similarly about last month’s movie — Charade (Donen, 1963) is worth watching for the cinematography and musical score alone.
 However, this movie added much more to its attractiveness for movie goers of the early 1960s.
-It starred Cary Grant and Audrey Hepburn—who could ask for anything more?
+It starred Cary Grant and Audrey Hepburn — who could ask for anything more?

-We have a treat in store for us as we watch Charade and the skillful and credible acting by the lead characters, including lovable Walter Matthau.
-However, other familiar actors George Kennedy, James Coburn, and Ned Glass faced a script that left us wondering—what were they thinking?
+We have a treat in store for us as we watch Charade and the skillful and credible acting by its lead actors, including lovable Walter Matthau.
+However, other familiar actors George Kennedy, James Coburn, and Ned Glass faced a script that left us wondering — what were they thinking?

 Are you preparing yourself?